Eternal derby (Romania)

 The Eternal derby (Eternul derby), also called the Romanian derby (Derby-ul României or Derby de România) or the Great derby (Marele derby), is a football match between Bucharest rivals FCSB and Dinamo București.
 The game is usually among—if not the most—viewed and attended of the Liga I season.
-The two most successful clubs in Romania, they won a combined 94 honours: a record 60 for FCSB(including two international trophies) and 34 for Dinamo București.
+The two most successful clubs in Romania, they won a combined 95 honours: a record 61 for Steaua/FCSB (including two international trophies) and 34 for Dinamo București.

-The teams have played 183 matches in all competitions.
-FCSB won 65 times and Dinamo won 61 games.
-The remaining 57 games have been drawn.
+The teams have played 191 matches in all domestic top-level competitions.
+FCSB have won 72 times to Dinamo's 62, with 57 drawn.

-Background and history
+History

 The first game between the two teams was played on 21 November 1948.
 Dinamo won 1–0.
 The events are regularly marred by instances of hooliganism and frequent outbreaks of violence between rival fan groups.

 The two teams are notable for their collective dominance of Romanian football.
-Between them, FCSB(26 times) and Dinamo (18 times) have won the Romanian football championship 44 times out of 103 completed seasons, resulting in a percentage of %.
-This supremacy extends also to the Cupa României (24 times for FCSB and 13 times for Dinamo), to the Supercupa României (6 times for FCSB and 2 times for Dinamo) and to the Cupa Ligii (2 times for FCSB(football)and 1 time for Dinamo).
+Between them, FCSB (27 times) and Dinamo (18 times) have won the Romanian football championship 45 times out of 106 completed seasons, resulting in a percentage of %.
+This supremacy extends also to the Cupa României (24 times for FCSB and 13 times for Dinamo), to the Supercupa României (7 times for FCSB and 2 times for Dinamo) and to the Cupa Ligii (2 times for FCSB and 1 time for Dinamo).

 They are also the two Romanian football teams with the best results in club competitions organised by UEFA.
 FCSB won the European Cup in 1986, was runner-up in the same competition in 1989 after reaching the semi-finals in 1988.
 In 2006, FCSB reached the semi-finals of UEFA Europa League.
 Meanwhile, Dinamo reached the semi-finals of the European Cup in 1984 and in the Cup Winners' Cup in 1990.
 Additionally, FCSB won the UEFA Super Cup in 1986, but was defeated in the Intercontinental Cup by River Plate the same year.

-In recent years, due to financial mismanagement, Dinamo Bucharest has struggled, so the rivalry is not as intense as it once was.

 The rivalry also extends to a number of other sports, including rugby, handball and water polo.